top of page

 Where comfort, connection & nourishment meet.

 Welcome to Market Gypsy a place to help you cook more at home with easy recipes and fresh food: simple affordable feasts appealing to all home cooks.
 Most recipes are farmer market inspired with Traditional Full Moon Names when foods are in season with nods to the love of traditional meals made creatively new.
-Food is like art, it reflects who we are, it brings us together, it is a common ground for beautiful conversations to be shared.
+Food is like art, it reflects who we are or what is happening in society.
+It brings us together, it is a common ground for conversations to be shared, living more from the land and a safe connection showing some love when the world seems chaotic.
+This moment is serendipitous.

-First things first: sign up below to get on the list for all things Market Gypsy, read the three most current post above, read my most popular post as a lifestyle columnist for the Red Deer Advocate Newspaper below, or find out more about me and MG by
+First things first: sign up to the Newsletter to get on the list for all things Market Gypsy, read the recipes on the blog and give them a try, watch the unboxing videos, or find out more about me and MG.

 About Market Gypsy